 When she examined Mr Dizaei he twice tried to stretch the skin around one of the "perfect circles" of inflammation, the court heard.

 "I took his hands and put them down.
 He stretched the injury again and I told him 'put your hands down'," she said.

 Dr Heath said she had never experienced that "in all my years of being a doctor".

 She told the court: "Attempts by Commander Dizaei to distort one of the injuries so they were not so strikingly similar increases the index of suspicion for a self-inflicted injury."

 The prosecution claims that Mr Dizaei tried to frame Waad al-Baghdadi after a row about fees for a website he had designed for the officer.

 After the argument, outside a restaurant in west London in July 2008, Mr Dizaei had Mr al-Baghdadi arrested and taken to a police station alleging that he had assaulted him.

 But Dr Heath said the dimensions of the metal mouthpiece alleged by Mr Dizaei to have been used on him were not consistent with his injuries.

 One end of the mouthpiece measured 0.5cm, the other end 0.7cm.
-Both ends were hollow.'No bruising'
+Both ends were hollow.